adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 In the next example we manage the temperature in degrees Celsius increasing/decreasing by 10.
 The really important part of the code is precisely our conditional.
 Once again we notice that only the first tag has `=` while the others do not.
 The first difference between `cond` and `case` is that in `cond` you always start with `cond do` without passing anything different, the conditions are independent and may well use different variables.

-Each `cond` clause follows the predicate format (an expression that returns true or false) and the first condition passed ends the flow and renders the corresponding HTML.
+Each `cond` clause follows the predicate format (an expression that returns true or false) and the first condition that is true ends the flow and renders its corresponding HTML.
 As the order of checking the clauses is from top to bottom we do not need to do checks like `@temperature_celsius > 30 && @temperature_celsius < 40 ->` because if the condition `@temperature_celsius > 40 ->` did not return true we already know that in the second clause we already have a temperature below 40.
 Unlike `case`, to add a standard clause we added `true ->` at the end because as `true` is hardcoded and this is the last clause it will always end there.

-## In short!
+## Recap!

 - For `if-else` situations you must explicitly use the `<%= if condition do %>` and `<% else %>` blocks.
 - For `if` only situations you can use the `<%= if condition do %>` block format or the special HEEx attribute `:if={condition}` in an HTML tag.
 - For multiple comparisons of a value you can use `<%= case value of %>`.
-- For multiple conditions that don't just involve comparing whether a value is equal you can use `<%= cond do %>`.
+- For multiple conditions that don't just involve comparing whether a value is equal to something you can use `<%= cond do %>`.
-- In all cases, the tag with `=` will always be the first and the others do not need to be.
+- In all cases, the first tag will always need `=` and the others do not need it.
 If you add `=` to the other tags, LiveView will generate warnings but everything will work normally.
 - If in the first tag you do not add `=` the HTML code will not be rendered.